Top Tips for an Eggcellent Easter Egg Hunt!

 #2 NON CHOCOLATE PRIZES

-With all the chocolate and sweets already on offer at Easter it’s a great idea to include some non chocolate prizes.
+With all the chocolate and sweets already on offer at Easter it’s a great idea to include some non-chocolate prizes.
 It’s much more exciting for the little hunters to find the eggs and reveal what’s inside them.
-You can easily buy fillable plastic eggs and fill them with your favourite Swizzels sweets for an eggcellent twist.
+You can easily buy fillable plastic eggs and fill them with your favourite individually wrapped Swizzels sweets for an eggcellent twist.
 You also don’t have to worry about them melting.

 #3 USE DIFFERENT COLOURED EGGS BY AGE